-A career at the Bar in Law in the UK is focused on solving problems and resolving disputes.
-If you relish winning an argument, reaching logical and reasoned conclusions and finding solutions to complex issues, then you could thrive at the Bar.
+A career at the Bar in the UK is focused on solving problems and resolving disputes.
+If you relish winning a debate, reaching logical and reasoned conclusions and finding solutions to complex issues, then you could thrive at the Bar.

-The Bar is a very sociable and close knit community.
+The Bar is a very sociable and close-knit community.
 Many barristers value the camaraderie of chambers, the social events run by the Inns of Court and the friendships they form amid shared interests and challenges.
+This sense of collegiality (to some extent) makes up for the fact that barristers generally work more independently than solicitors within law firms.

-It can take up to five years to become a fully qualified barrister if you take the ‘traditional route’ – including three years to complete a qualifying law degree, one year to complete a bar course and a one-year pupillage.
-If you have a degree that is not in law and you are taking a law conversion course, it will take up to six years to become a barrister.
+It can take up to five years to become a fully qualified barrister if you take the ‘traditional route’ – including three years to complete a qualifying law degree at university, one year to complete a bar course and a one-year pupillage.
+If you have a degree in a non-law subject and you are pursuing a law conversion course, it will take up to six years to become a barrister.

-There are three components to becoming a barrister:
+There are three main requirements to becoming a barrister:

 Your academic component must cover the seven foundations of legal knowledge and the skills associated with graduate legal work, such as legal research.

 The vocational component of becoming a barrister in the UK covers a series of subjects to ensure that you obtain the specialist skills, knowledge of procedure and evidence, attitudes and competence needed to prepare you for the responsibilities associated with being a barrister.
-You will need to complete postgraduate Bar Training – formerly the BPTC – as part of your vocational training.
+You will need to complete postgraduate Bar Training (formerly the BPTC, now usually referred to as the BPC) as part of your vocational training.

 Before you can start the vocational component of qualifying as a barrister, you will need to join one of the four Inns of Court, which are:

-You need to pass the Bar Practice Course (BPC) before you can study the vocational component of bar training.
+You need to pass the BPC before you can study the vocational component of bar training.
+This is certainly a challenge, but can be passed comfortably with rigorous preparation.

-If you have passed the BCAT, you can directly apply for membership with your chosen Inn by submitting an Admission Declaration.
+If you have passed the BCAT (the aptitude test required for admission onto the BPC), you can directly apply for membership with your chosen Inn by submitting an Admission Declaration.

 Once you are a member of an Inn, you will need to attend a series of qualifying sessions, which are designed to develop your academic and vocational training.
 Qualifying sessions can include advocacy courses, dinners, lectures, moots and residential weekends and will cover one or more of the following topics:

 Upon successful completion of the vocational component of becoming a barrister, you will be ‘called to the Bar’ by your Inn.
-You will need to be called to the Bar to complete the pupillage/work-based learning component of your training.
+You will need to be called to the Bar to complete the pupillage or work-based learning component of your training.

 Most chambers accept applications via the Bar Council’s online application system – The Pupillage Gateway – while others let you apply for a pupillage directly.
-It’s important to research the chambers or organisation that you wish to do your pupillage with, so that you are aware of all the requirements and deadlines.
+It’s important to research the chambers or organisation that you wish to do your pupillage with, so that you are aware of all the requirements and deadlines (they will usually vary between organisations).

 This could allow you to gain exposure to other types of work, and will give you another opportunity to apply for training.

-To understand the role and responsibilities of a barrister, work experience is an effective way to enhance your training.
+To understand the role and responsibilities of a barrister, legal work experience is an effective (if not crucial) way to enhance your training.
 You can gain work experience by trying the following:

 Work experience in a chambers in the form of mini-pupillage is an excellent way to experience what life at the Bar will involve.
 Find opportunities for a mini-pupillage on our website.